rebel image blog what is pivotal cloud foundry

 Enterprise Development

-Pivotal Cloud Foundry, now Cloud Foundry, is a multi-language, container-based open source cloud-native platform sponsored by VMware Tanzu.
+Cloud Foundry, formerly known as Pivotal Cloud Foundry, is a multi-language, container-based open source cloud-native platform sponsored by VMware Tanzu.
 Primarily community-developed, Cloud Foundry operates as a 501c6 organization.

 Back to top